RodriguesIsrael/Angolas-Civil-War/README.md

 ### Validator Testing
   * W3C
-     * After a thorough correction with https://validator.w3.org/nu/#textarea  no more errors were
+     * After testing   with https://validator.w3.org/nu/#textarea  and thorough correction no more errors were found.

 ## Technology
  * Gidpod